actionhero/www.actionherojs.com/tutorials/running-actionhero.md

 * help
   description: get actionhero CLI help; will display this document

-* start
-  description: start this Actionhero server
-  example: Actionhero start --config=[/path/to/config] --title=[processTitle] --daemon
-  inputs:
-    [config] (optional)
-      note: path to config.js, defaults to "process.cwd()" + '/' + config.js.
-You can also use ENV[ACTIONHERO_CONFIG]
-    [title] (optional)
-      note: process title to use for Actionhero\'s ID, ps, log, and pidFile defaults.
-Must be unique for each member of the cluster.
-You can also use ENV[ACTIONHERO_TITLE].
-Process renaming does not work on OSX/Windows
-    [daemon] (optional)
-      note: to fork and run as a new background process defaults to false

-* start cluster
-  description: start an Actionhero cluster
-  example: Actionhero start cluster --workers=[numWorkers] --workerTitlePrefix=[title] --daemon
-  inputs:
-    [workers]
-      note: number of workers (defaults to # CPUs)
-      default: 8
-    [title] (optional)
-      note: worker title prefix (default 'Actionhero-worker-') set `--workerTitlePrefix=hostname`, your app.id would be like your_host_name-#
-    [workerTitlePrefix]
-      default: Actionhero-worker-
-    [daemon] (optional)
-      note: to fork and run as a new background process defaults to false [silent] (optional)

 * task enqueue
   description: enqueue a defined task into your Actionhero cluster
   example: Actionhero task enqueue --name=[taskName] --args=[JSON-formatted args]